|CS112: Introduction to Computer Programming|

 Cheating on any assignment will be prosecuted and result in a notification of the Honor Committee as outlined in the GMU Honor Code.
 Sharing, collaboration, or looking at any code related to programming assignments that is not your own is considered cheating.

-It is your responsibility to lock your computers with a password, to not post your code to websites like Pastebin that are publicly accessible, to guard your USB drives, to not upload your files to someone else's computer, etc. You will be liable for any accidental access gained to your code.
+It is your responsibility to lock your computers with a password, to not post your code to websites like Pastebin that are publicly accessible, to guard your USB drives, to not upload your files to someone else's computer, etc. You will be liable for any accidental access you give to your code.
 Stating that "I don't know how he/she got access to my code" is not an acceptable excuse in an honor code violation.

 |Learning Disabilities||Students with a learning disability or other condition (documented with GMU Office of Disability Services) that may impact academic performance should speak with professor ASAP to discuss accommodations.|